Ecommerce-Soul-Sounds/e-commerce-backend-main/README.md

-# e-commerce-backend
+# E-Commerce-Backend
 > This a web application project developing an e-commerce website for musical instruments and other accessories.
 We use Spring Boot to build the back-end part and Angular for the front-end part.
 This Repository is for the back-end.

-## User Stores
+## User Stories
 - Users can view previous orders.
 - Users can add and remove items from cart
-- Users can register for account
+- Users can register for account.
 - Users can update account.
 - Users can checkout/place order.
 - Users can add and remove items from wishlist.